rust-lang/book/nostarch/chapter20.md

 pub struct ThreadPool;
 ```

-Then edit *main.rs* file to bring `ThreadPool` into scope from the library
+Then edit the *main.rs* file to bring `ThreadPool` into scope from the library
 crate by adding the following code to the top of *src/main.rs*:

 Filename: src/main.rs